 What you’ll hear is best described as ”heady folk for the open-hearted.”
 René stands on the shoulders of his greatest influences (Jackson Browne, The Beatles, Billy Joel) and writes lyric driven songs and singable melodies that fit right into your favorite playlist alongside Josh Ritter, Jeff Tweedy, and The Avett Brothers.

 Featured on KRFCfm’s “Locally Sourced” (an hour long radio program)

 “New Colorado Music You Should Know”

 From Here On Out

 René Moffatt is a Denver-based singer/songwriter serving up heavy pours of poignant lyrics and resonant melodies.
 Born and bred amid the boomtowns of North Texas, Moffatt, a self-described “late bloomer”, is hellbent on catching up with his own songwriting ambitions.
 Over the last decade, Moffatt has taken his latent knack for songwriting and turned it into a full-fledged pursuit manifesting into a handful of notable releases.
 His debut EP, Here And Now Is Home, was nominated for “Folk/Contemporary Album of the Year” by the Washington Area Music Association (D.C.).
 And the song “Demons On Your Sleeve” was given an Honorable Mention by the Songwriters Association of Washington.
 While residing in the nation’s capital, Moffatt performed at notable venues including IOTA Club And Cafe, The Hamilton, and The Smithsonian’s Luce Center.

-A lifelong advocate for local music scenes, Moffatt started a local music initiative in Washington, D.C. and currently serves on the Music Advisory Panel for Denver Arts & Venues’ Music Advancement Fund.
+A lifelong advocate for local music scenes, Moffatt started a local music initiative in Washington, D.C. called Listen Local First and currently serves on the Music Advisory Panel for Denver Arts & Venues’ Music Advancement Fund.